fededim/OdisBackupCompare/README.md

     - Identification/Codings/Adaptations not found in first file
     - Identification/Codings/Adaptations differences between common entries
     - Identification/Codings/Adaptations not found in second file

-# Notice of Non-Affiliation and Disclaimer
-I'm not affiliated, associated, authorized, endorsed by, or in any way connected with the VOLKSWAGEN AG, or any of its subsidiaries or its affiliates.
-The official VOLKSWAGEN AG software or tools can be found at https://www.vw.com/.

-The names VOLKWAGEN, VW and ODIS as well as related names, marks, emblems and images are registered trademarks of their respective owners.

 # Sample screenshots